bestebookinfo/bestebookinfo.github.com/_posts/2017-06-21/2017-06-21-bash-cookbook-solutions-and-examples-for-bash-users-2nd-edition.markdown

 download-size: 2.3

 tag-press: O'Reilly
-tags: O'Reilly bash Shell Unix
+tags: O'Reilly bash Shell Unix Early-Release
 ---

 Shell scripting is a way to harness and customize the power of any Unix system, and an essential skill for Unix users, system administrators, and even professional Mac OS X developers.
 But beneath this simple promise lies a treacherous ocean of variations in Unix commands and standards.
 This thoroughly revised edition of bash Cookbook teaches shell scripting the way Unix masters practice the craft.